pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 In the next sections, we will explain how to code a computational graph to model a parametric function and how to optimize them to fit your data.

-# Architecture of the library
+# Architecture of the Library

 First, I am going to present the architecture of the library.
 Then we are going to explain the code.